YoanaBast/healthy_meals/README.md

 cd healthy_meals
 ```
 - healthy_meals is the name of my root, if you set another name for yours, please use that name - cd your_root
+- if you already have a root with venv and clone in that venv, you may get the healthy_meals folder nested in your root.
+Then you need to cd healthy_meals

 ### 2. Virtual Environment